Aim for a career with astronomical possibilities.

 Careers in astronomy

-Physics and Astronomy graduates use their passion for physics and space to pursue careers as aerospace scientists, astronomers, and researchers in theoretical physics, astrophysics, data analysis for space and atmospheric institutes.
+With a Physics and Astronomy degree, you use your passion for physics and space to pursue careers as an astronomer, aerospace scientist, or a researcher in theoretical physics, astrophysics, data analysis for space and atmospheric institutes.

 Sample careers of our graduates